Summer GE Program

 While in Athens, students will visit the Acropolis and museum, the Agora, the Temple of Apollo, the Roman Odeon, the Temple of Aphrodite, and the ruins of Makrygianni and Delphi.
 Students will also visit various sites associated with the New Testament including Corinth, where Paul sailed for Ephesus, and Cenchreae, the church where Phoebe was a member and where Paul appointed its first bishop, Lucius.
 They will also visit Ossios Loukas, an 11th-century Byzantine monastery, as well as the Agia Triada, a 19th-century church overlooking the fish market and harbor.

 Students participating in the program are required to participate in the following two courses for a total of 6 units:

 - REL 102: The History and Religion of Early Christianity (3 units, co-requisite of REL 301) (GE).

 - REL 301: Christianity and Culture (3 units, co-requisite of REL 102) (GE).

 Visiting faculty are supplied by the Religion and Philosophy Division and have included:

-- Dr. Rick Marrs: Dean of Seaver College.
-Dean Marrs specializes in Preaching, the Old Testament Prophets, Wisdom Literature and the Psalms.
+- Dr. Rick Marrs: Provost and Chief Academic Officer.
+Provost Marrs specializes in Preaching, the Old Testament Prophets, Wisdom Literature and the Psalms.